Connections

 # Runtime user connections

-The runtime user connections feature is only available in Callable or Workbot recipes.
+The runtime user connections feature is only available in Recipe function, Workbot, and skill recipes.

 Recipes perform actions based on the credentials used to authorize the connection by default.
 However, you can use the Runtime user connection feature to swap out connections when a recipe runs.

-For example, if you have a recipe that creates opportunities in Salesforce.
-The Salesforce connection currently uses a Sales Manager's credentials.
-Even though other sales reps are creating opportunities, all opportunities will show as created by the Sales Manager.
+For example, if you have a recipe that creates opportunities in Salesforce, using a Sales Manager's credentials, all opportunities show as created by the Sales Manager, even though other sales reps are creating opportunities.

 # Connection errors